Orbitnest/orbitnest_studio_flutter/README.md

 - Authentication BLoC with events and states
 - Token management with secure storage
 - Authentication service and repository
-- Database models (PostgrestResponse, TableSchema)
+- Database models (PostgrestResponse)
 - Database BLoC with events and states
 - Supabase-compatible PostgrestQueryBuilder with full filter support
 - Database service and repository with CRUD operations
-- Edge functions models (FunctionResponse, EdgeFunction, etc.)
+- Edge functions models (FunctionResponse)
 - Edge functions BLoC with events and states
 - Edge functions service and repository
-- Function invocation and management capabilities
+- Function invocation capabilities (no management operations)
+- **Direct Method API** with Supabase-style method calls
 - Environment variable management
 - Main OrbitNestClient with database and functions integration
 - Constants and error codes